qolamreza/Google_IT_Automation_with_Python/README.md

 - [x] Manage IT resources at scale, both for physical machines and virtual machines in the cloud

 - [x] Analyze real-world IT problems and implement the appropriate strategies to solve those problems

+## Courses

+- [x] Crash Course on Python
+- [ ] Using Python to Interact with the Operating System
+- [ ] Introduction to Git and GitHub
+- [ ] Troubleshooting and Debugging Techniques
+- [ ] Configuration Management and the Cloud
+- [ ] Automating Real-World Tasks with Python